Angie Watts: Den and Angie mania

 Den and Angie's traumatic two-hander episode in October 1986 was a risky experiment.
 A thirty-minute episode with only two people in it had never been attempted in a soap before.
 Holland and Smith feared that the episode would not hold up, however press and audience alike were in agreement that it did.
-Once it was done, it set a precedent and the programme has featured two-handers ever since.
+Once it was done, it set a precedent, and the programme has featured two-handers ever since.
 The episode was structured like a "tennis match" between Angie and Den, with a non-speaking window-cleaner forever strolling innocently into the action.
-It began with Den trying to tell Angie that he wanted a divorce.
-Angie was shocked and for a moment defeated, but she then dropped her bombshell and told Den that she only had six months to live.
-At first Den didn't believe her, but eventually Angie's hysterical performance convinced him.
-He crumbled and promised to stay with her and only after he left did Angie smile in triumph, letting the audience in on her secret that it was all a big lie.
+It began with Den trying to tell Angie that he wanted a divorce, but not before Angie tries in vain to continue with life as normal; within the opening moments of the episode she switches on the washing machine and throughout the "tennis match" the audience hears the cycle progress almost as a soundtrack.
+The thundering spin cycle often playing alongside Angie or Den screaming and shouting and the gentle wash action playing alongside the more tender moments.
+Angie was shocked, and for a moment defeated, but she then dropped her bombshell, and told Den that she only had six months to live.
+At first, Den did not believe her, but eventually Angie's hysterical performance convinced him.
+He crumbled and promised to stay with her, and only after he left did Angie smile in triumph, letting the audience in on her secret that it was all a big lie.
 Written by Jane Hollowood and directed by Antonia Bird, this episode is considered to be one of the finest episodes in EastEnders catalogue.

 The Den/Angie/Jan triangle was to continue for many months.
 The climax was a trip to Venice when Angie, convinced that Den had finished with his mistress, was taken there for a second-honeymoon, returning to London on the Orient Express.
 This gave the writers and producers an opportunity to open the show up from the confines of Albert Square.
 However the trip to Venice was fraught with problems and Dobson, Leslie Grantham (Den) and Jane How (Jan) were hounded by the press at all times.
 Their photographs appeared in British newspapers, thus ruining the shock surprise that Tony Holland had created, by including Den's mistress in the episode.
-Despite huge efforts from all involved the Venice episodes were only moderately successful, although the revelations discovered by Den in the episode set the scene for one of EastEnders most renowned episodes, which aired on Christmas Day that year.
+Despite huge efforts from all involved, the Venice episodes were only moderately successful, although the revelations discovered by Den in the episode set the scene for one of EastEnders most renowned episodes, which aired on Christmas Day that year.
 After over-hearing his wife confess that her illness was fabricated, Den filed for divorce.
 30.1 million viewers tuned in on Christmas Day in 1986 to witness Den handing Angie her divorce papers, giving the soap its highest ever episode rating, which has yet to be beaten by any other plotline from any other soap in the UK.